 Student complaints are handled through the campus offices having responsibility for the area where the complaint is directed.
 Complaints relating to academic issues should be in writing and filed with the appropriate department chair or the chair of the complainant's major department.
 The complainant may discuss the grievance with the department chair who will address the grievance first.
 The decision of the chair may be appealed to the dean whose decision will be final.
-In cases where the dean is the source of the complaints should be filed or discussed with the appropriate supervisor of the area where the complaint is directed.
+In cases where the dean is the source of the complaint or in an extraordinary case, the complaint will be handled by the Provost.
+For non-academic areas, complaints should be filed or discussed with the appropriate supervisor of the area where the complaint is directed.
 The supervisor may advise the student on the appropriate route for addressing the complaint or refer the matter for resolution by the appropriate vice president whose decision is final.

-Mission Mississippi College, governed by a Board of Trustees elected by the Mississippi Baptist Convention, is a private, co-educational, comprehensive university of liberal arts and sciences and professional studies dedicated to the pursuit of academic excellence.
+Mississippi College, governed by a Board of Trustees elected by the Mississippi Baptist Convention, is a private, coeducational, comprehensive university of liberal arts and sciences and professional studies dedicated to the pursuit of academic excellence.
 Founded in 1826, Mississippi College is the oldest institution of higher learning and the largest private university in the state of Mississippi.
 As a Christian institution, Mississippi College values the integration of faith and learning throughout the educational process.